Neelov12/Diablo-VPN/README.md

 # Diablo VPN
 ## About
-**Diablo VPN** is an open-source, local network VPN service meant to protect your traffic on a home or business network.
+**Diablo VPN** is an open-source, local network VPN service designed to protect your traffic on any home or business network.

 > *"Wait, a local network VPN?
 What's the point of that?"*

 Well, you might be surprised how easy it is for hackers to infiltrate and spy on your local network.
 For most router set ups, a couple of ARP requests from a malicious device is all it takes to spoof your device's identity.
-This means just about anyone with the motivation can act as a man in the middle between you and the internet (and that's just the start).
+This means just about anyone with enough motivation can act as a man in the middle between you and the internet (and that's just the start).

-Diablo VPN addresses this by allowing users to self-host a VPN server on their local network, allowing trusted clients to securely connect, encrypt, and reroute their traffic through the server.
-Additionally, the server acts as a manager of sorts for clients, dropping any ARP requests that come their way.
-This allows clients completely disappear from the POV of an outside observer.
+Diablo VPN addresses this by allowing users to self-host a VPN server on their local network, allowing trusted local clients to securely connect, encrypt, and reroute their traffic through the self-hosted server.
+Additionally, this proxy server acts as a manager of sorts for clients.
+For example, by dropping any ARP requests that come their way.
+This allows clients to completely disappear from the POV of any outside observers, and securely communicate within the VPN environment.

 ## Features
-Diablo VPN hosts a variety of unique protective features for the local network:\
+Diablo VPN hosts a variety of unique protective features for the local network, not currently available in the mainstream market:

 > 🛡️  **Client invisibility**:   Using firewall + TUN isolation + no ARP replies\
 🔐 **Encrypted comms (TLS)**:   All traffic between client and proxy is encrypted over TCP\